adobe-apiplatform/umapi-client.py/v3/connecting.md

 conn = Connection(org_id="your org id", auth=jwt_auth)
 ```

-## Additional `JWTAuth` Options
+## Additional Authenicator Options

-`JWTAuth`'s constructor supports a few optional parameters.
+Both `OAuthS2S` and `JWTAuth` objects can be constructed with a few optional
+parameters.

 ### `ssl_verify`

 (default: `True`)

 SSL verification can be optionally disabled if needed.
-This should only be done if
+This should only be done
-you are having trouble connecting to the UMAPI's authentication endpoint.
-Certain
+if you are having trouble connecting to the UMAPI's authentication endpoint.
-network configurations may make it difficult or impossible to make a valid SSL
+Certain network configurations may make it difficult or impossible to make a
-connection.
+valid SSL connection.

 > It is always better to resolve connection issues in the environment.
 Use this
 > option as a last resort.